Citizen Interaction Design

 - Co-learning opportunities for students and city partners

-Citizen Interaction Design, an initiative from the University of Michigan School of Information, is a coordinated collaborative effort to develop specific projects based on interactions between UMSI students and municipalities across the country.
+Citizen Interaction Design is an initiative from the University of Michigan School of Information.
 UMSI has a long history of involvement in community-focused initiatives; students, faculty, and staff regularly design and maintain projects, which directly benefit communities close to home and around the globe.